 GOING BEYOND THE BASICS: BEACONS OF HOPE

-We decided to go beyond the basics and introduce a concept we call Beacons of Hope that came out of several strands of thought and practice:
+We propose to go beyond the basics and introduce a concept we call Beacons of Hope that came out of several strands of thought and practice:

 Beacons of Hope involves identifying and publicizing places that symbolize the imagination, exploration, and moral behavior needed to move the world toward greater justice and sustainability.
 The idea is that putting a spotlight on them will help change minds and inspire action.
 Stories about real places and what has happened in them are powerful communication tools.
 Tangible symbols are needed even more these days in a world of “cyber-existence” and “virtual reality.”

 We started to organize an ambitious international project, Global Beacons of Hope, but then the COVID pandemic happened.
 Although we plan to return to the global project, we realized that the concept could be just as useful at other levels of geography.
-We are including Beacons of Hope, along with the "basics" described above, in continuing to organize Natural Neighbors projects in California.
+We will propose including Beacons of Hope, along with the "basics" described above, in continuing to organize Natural Neighbors projects in California.
 See California Beacons of Hope.

 Those planning Natural Neighbors projects elsewhere may choose to start out with just the basics and add Beacons of Hope later.